sarahkor/doar-mail/README.md

 > Commands and responses are terminated by `\\n`.
 > Invalid URLs or formats are ignored with `400 Bad Request`.

-# How to Run Using Docker
+## How to Run Using Docker

+ 📌 **note: All commands and scripts should be run from the root of the project (create-our-gmail), as paths and dependencies are relative to it.**

 ### Tools nedded:
 - ⁠ ⁠Docker Engine ≥ 20.10
 -  ⁠please make sure your Docker desktop is running

-###  Step 1: Build Docker images for server (with volume and network), client, and tests and run the server container
+###  Step 1 - Build Docker images for server (with volume and network), client, and tests and run the server container

 ```bash
 ./script.sh